jundalisay/superb/content/en/research/sarkar/farming/section-3/calendars.md

 _# | Name | Months
 --- | ---
-1 | Vaeshákha | mid-April to mid-May
+1 | Vaeshákha | mid-April to mid-May [4.5-5.5]
-2 | Jyaeśt́ha  | mid-May to mid-June
+2 | Jyaeśt́ha  | mid-May to mid-June [5.5-6.5]
-3 | Aśádha | mid-June to mid-July
+3 | Aśádha | mid-June to mid-July [6.5-7.5]
-4 | Shrávańa | mid-July to mid-August
+4 | Shrávańa | mid-July to mid-August [7.5-8.5]
-5 | Bhádra | mid-August to mid-September
+5 | Bhádra | mid-August to mid-September [8.5-9.5]
-6 | Áshvina | mid-September to mid-October
+6 | Áshvina | mid-September to mid-October [9.5-10.5]
-7 | Kárttika |  mid October to mid November
+7 | Kárttika |  mid October to mid November [10.5-11.5]
-8 | Agrahayańa | mid November to mid December
+8 | Agrahayańa | mid November to mid December [11.5-12.5]
-9 | Pauśa | mid December to mid January
+9 | Pauśa | mid December to mid January [12.5-1.5]
-10 | Mágha | mid January to mid February
+10 | Mágha | mid January to mid February [1.5-2.5]
-11 | Phálguna | mid February to mid March
+11 | Phálguna | mid February to mid March [2.5-3.5]
-12 | Caetra | mid March to mid April
+12 | Caetra | mid March to mid April [3.5-4.5]

+The Bengali calendar is followed in:
+- West Bengal
+- Bangladesh
+- Tripura
+- Assam
+- Orissa
-The Bengali calendar is followed in West Bengal, Bangladesh, Tripura, Assam, Orissa, the Bengali speaking areas of Bihar, and Chotanagpur.
+- the Bengali speaking areas of Bihar and Chotanagpur.

-It is also followed for cultivation in Uttar Pradesh, Madhya Pradesh, Jammu, Kashmir, the Punjab, Himachal Pradesh, Tibet, Kerala, Tamil Nadu, Andhra Pradesh, Maharashtra, Gujarat and Rajasthan.
+It is also followed for cultivation in:
+- Uttar Pradesh
+- Madhya Pradesh
+- Jammu
+- Kashmir
+- the Punjab
+- Himachal Pradesh
+- Tibet
+- Kerala
+- Tamil Nadu
+- Andhra Pradesh
+- Maharashtra
+- Gujarat
+- Rajasthan.

 "Hathiya' in Bihar is when: